Man accused of murder after the stabbing of Anthony Sumner makes second court appearance in Sheffield

 Detectives previously stated that despite the efforts of paramedics Mr Sumner could not be saved and he was pronounced dead at the scene.

-A large police cordon was erected after the murder with a tent placed at the spot where Mr Sumner was attacked in a bid to preserve potential forensic evidence at the crime scene.
+A large police cordon was erected after Mr Sumner’s death, with a tent placed at the spot where Mr Sumner was allegedly attacked in a bid to preserve potential forensic evidence at the crime scene.

-Extra police patrols were also ordered in the wake of the murder.
+Extra police patrols were also ordered in the wake of the death.

 Heartbroken relatives of Mr Sumner revealed that he died two days before his daughter’s 10th birthday.